BigChubbsXD/PlotlineAndPlotlyGraphCompare/README.md

 # PlotlineAndPlotlyGraphCompare
-Comparing graphs of Plotline and Plotly
+I will be comparing graphs of Plotline and Plotly.